squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    TODO convention on capitalization for errors?
    Coq: capitalized + period.

-   .. exn:: Argument of cs should match a boolean
+   .. exn:: Argument of cs should match a boolean.
       :undocumented:

-   .. exn:: did not find any conditional to analyze
+   .. exn:: Did not find any conditional to analyze.

         some doc